 - Teams makes a call to Salesforce and

-- Shows the Salesforce browser session inside Teams (or perhaps in a separate browser window).
+- Teams shows the Salesforce page inside its framework (or perhaps in a separate browser window).

 Initial question: ‘Is this Computer Telephony Integration?‘.
 There is an incoming call and Salesforce gets queried to show data on the screen.
 So, yes.
 This is CTI.
 Is it optimal?
 No, there are better possible integrations.